erfrits/GettingAndCleaningData/README.md

 View(data)
 ```
 * README.md: this file :)
+* HTML files: the HTML counterpart of the markdown files

 ### Assumptions for running the script in R
 * dplyr package is installed